gowenrw/ceres_awx/README.md

 Since I want to use PuTTy to connect to the vagrant managed virtualbox VMs I wrote a script to copy and convert the vagrant ssh keys to the PuTTy ppk format.
 This script ```vkeyconvert.sh``` will only work from a linux vm (not Git Bash or WSL) since the windows version of puttygen does not support CLI options the way the linux version does.
-So, when I first connect to my Ansible control vm I do so via the vagrant ssh method and then I install putty on it (see [Notes.md](Notes.md) for details on my Ansible control vm config).
+So, when I first connect to my Ansible control vm I do so via the vagrant ssh method and then I install putty on it (see [Notes.md](./NOTES.md) for details on my Ansible control vm config).
-Then from the Ansible control vm I can cd to the shared folder /vagrant and execute the script which generates the ppk keys for all the vagrant vms.
+Then from the Ansible control vm I can clone this git repository and execute the script which generates the ppk keys for all the vagrant vms.

 On my local Ansible control node vm I perform a seperate git clone of this project for running these jobs.
 While it is possible to use the shared folder, given the file and permission differences between the windows host and the linux guest this usually causes issues.